JohnTrecker/CutesyLocal/README.md

 "proxy": "http://localhost:3001/",
 ```

-This handy features is provided for us by `create-react-app`.
+This handy feature is provided for us by `create-react-app`.

 Therefore, the user's browser makes a request to Webpack at `localhost:3000` which then proxies the request to our API server at `localhost:3001`: